Watering only when the moisture sensor switches on

 #24596

-I connected valves today, they switch well, but there is no activity to be seen on the A2D converter.
-I'm also not sure how I should turn these tiny little pots
+Today I connected valves, they switch well, but there is no visible activity on the A2D converter.
+It's not clear to me how I'm supposed to turn these mini little pots

 #24645

-You turn the little poties with a small Phillips screwdriver.
+You turn the small pots with a small Phillips screwdriver.

-If it's wet but the LED is off, turn clockwise until the LED lights up.
+If it is damp but the LED is off, turn to the right until the LED lights up.

-If it's dry but the LED is on, turn to the left until the LED goes off.
+If it is dry but the LED is on, turn to the left until the LED goes off.

-Actually, you should install the soil moisture sensor where it depends on the moisture.
-It could well be under the drip hose.
-The only important thing is the time delay, so that it is not switched off with the first drop.
+Actually, you should install the soil moisture sensor where moisture is important.
+This could definitely be under the drip hose.
+The only important thing is the time delay, so that it doesn't switch off right away with the first drop.

 The OSPi supplies the Raspberry Pi with power via the 24VAC power supply.
-Only with the old 1.43 version and the RPi 3 or 4 was the power supply too low since version 1.5. but that's no longer a problem.
-Here you had to connect the RPi power supply additionally.
+Only with the old 1.43 version and the RPi 3 or 4 was the power supply too low, since version 1.5.
+But that's no longer a problem.
+Here you also had to connect the RPi power supply.

-By the way, it doesn't work the other way around, so only the RPi power supply can't do it OSPi and supply the solenoid valves!
+By the way, it doesn't work the other way around, so only the RPi power supply cannot supply the OSPi and the solenoid valves!

 #24657